divineniiquaye/flight-routing/README.md

 > **NOTE**: If your handler return type isn't instance of ResponseInterface, FLight Routing will choose the best content-type for http response.
 Returning strings can be abit of conflict for Flight routing, so it fallback is "text/html", a plain text where isn't xml, doesn't contain a <!doctype> or doesn't have a <html>...</html> wrapped around contents will return a content-type of text/plain.

+> The Route class can accept a handler of type `Psr\Http\Server\RequestHandlerInterface`, callabe, invokable class,
+> or array of [class, method].
+Simply pass a class or a binding name instead of a real object if you want it
+> to be constructed on demand.

 ## Basic routing

 Below is a very basic example of setting up a route.
 First parameter is the url which the route should match - next parameter is a `Closure` or callback function that will be triggered once the route matches.